corniciluca/ESP32-LoRa-AdaptiveSampling/README.md

 * The sampling task has the highest priority.
 * The sampling code itself adds negligible runtime overhead.

 configTICK_RATE_HZ is a configuration constant that measure the frequency of the RTOS tick interrupt.
 Therefore a higher tick frequency means time can be measured to a higher resolution.
-However, it is not reccomended to use higher frequencies, since the RTOS kernel will use more CPU time so be less efficient.
+However, it is not reccomended to use higher frequencies, since the RTOS kernel will use more CPU time so it would be less efficient.
 Moreover, a high tick rate will also reduce the 'time slice' given to each task.
-For these reasons in this project configTICK_RATE_HZ is setted to 1000.
+For these reasons in this project configTICK_RATE_HZ is set to 1000.

 #### Implementation